budsonjelmont/varmerger/app/flask/README.md

 or equivalently:

-    VARMERGER_CONFIGNAME=${config name, one of "dev","prod","development","production", or "default"} py wsgi.py
+    VARMERGER_CONFIGNAME=${config name, one of "dev","prod","development","production", or "default"} python3 wsgi.py

 ## Behind Gunicorn